 Austin VanSumeren

+Grade 100/100

 INTRODUCTION:

 This lab reports covers the steps and instructions necessary to perform general TCP/IP network monitoring and management commands via the Command Prompt program on most Window based PCs.
 This report will show many of the most common commands entered into the Command Prompt program, their uses, and what information is generated from using them.
 The understanding of each command and its uses will be beneficial to those seeking to become more knowledgeable of their computers.
 Following the steps in this lab will allow even those with relatively little computer networking experiencing to grasp a better understanding of these important commands.
+Excellent!

 OBJECTIVE:

 The purpose of this lab is to obtain the knowledge necessary to use common TCP/IP network management commands.
 By following and using these commands appropriately users will be able to do a number of tasks including, traffic monitoring, troubleshooting network access, adding new hosts to the network, and more.
 This lab touches on network management commands using the netstat command that can be used to check network configuration and monitor a system’s TCP/IP network.
 It also touches on the uses and need for the IPCONFIG command to detect bad IP addresses, incorrect subnet masks, and improper addresses.
 Finally, the lab will teach the uses of the Ping command, which verifies whether a remote host can be reached.
 By the end of this lab, users will be able to appropriately use TCP/IP networking commands to diagnose, troubleshoot, and configure a system’s TCP/IP network.
+Excellent!

 EQUIPMENT LIST: